kailash-manasarovar/statement/docs/timeline/2023/december.md

 - While I'm working in the kitchen one afternoon, a man introduces himself, he has excellent English.
 - Rodrigo, I believe.
-- He asks me where I live, I tell him Denia.
+- He asks me where I live, I tell him Dénia.
-- He says did I know a [Maria who does Vipasana in Denia](../2011-to-2020/2015.md#vipasana-maria).
+- He says did I know a [Maria who does Vipasana in Dénia](../2011-to-2020/2015.md#vipasana-maria).
 - I say yes.
 - I don't tell him [Maria signed my child sexual abuse statement to the Metropolitan Police in 2015](../2011-to-2020/2015.md#statement-to-the-metropolitan-police), but perhaps he knows already.
 - He says they were a romantic item at one point.